nadeemabdulhamid/csc101-demo-repo-fall2024/cs.md

 ## How will you get there?

-- Focus and hard work
+- By studying and keeping my goal in mind